 “…hermeneutics is not an instrumental discipline used supposedly to support theological or Christian doctrinal conclusions at which some have already arrived.
 We are looking for ‘integrity’ rather than Kant’s ‘autonomy'” (pg.
 124)

 Just a thought to keep in mind when you study the Bible.
 We all do this.
-But it helps tremendously to aware it.
+But it helps tremendously to be aware of it.